Head Coach

 Niko Kovac

-Niko Kovac was born on 15 October 1971 to Croatian parents in the West Berlin district of Wedding.
-He graduated from high school and played for Turbine Wedding and Hertha Zehlendorf before joining Hertha BSC, who signed him for the 1991/92 2.
-Bundesliga season.
-Kovac the player was not the product of modern academies, but rather of hard graft.
-His career progressed step by step.
-By moving to Bayer Leverkusen in the summer of 1996, the defensive midfielder made the leap to the Bundesliga.
-He made 241 Bundesliga appearances for Leverkusen, Hamburger SV (1999 to 2001), Bayern Munich (2001 to 2003) and Hertha BSC in a second spell with the capital club (2003 to 2006), scoring 31 goals in the process.
-During his time at Bayern Munich, he won the Club World Cup in 2001 and the league and cup double in 2003.
-At his last club, FC Salzburg (2006 to 2009), he won the Austrian Bundesliga twice.
-He made 83 appearances for Croatia between 1996 and 2009, taking part in two World Cups and two European Championships.
+Niko Kovac was born as the son of Croatian parents on 15 October 1971 in the West Berlin district of Wedding, graduated from school with a high school diploma and worked his way up from Rapide Wedding and Hertha Zehlendorf to join Hertha BSC, who gave him a contract in the second tier for the 1991/92 season.
+As a player, Kovac was not the product of modern performance centres, but the school of hard knocks.
+His career progressed was step by step.
+With the switch to Bayer Leverkusen, the defensive midfielder made the leap into the Bundesliga in the summer of 1996.
+For Leverkusen, Hamburger SV (1999 to 2001), Bayern Munich (2001 to 2003) and back in Berlin with Hertha BSC (2003 to 2006) he played 241 Bundesliga games, scoring 31 goals.
+With Bayern Munich, he won the World Club Cup in 2001 and the league and cup double in 2003.
+At his last club, FC Salzburg (2006 to 2009), he won the Austrian championship twice.
+From 1996 to 2009, Kovac played 83 times for Croatia, taking part in two World Cups and two European Champions.

 Borussia Dortmund Professionals